cloudtrust/jaeger-collector/README.md

 ```

 Note that the storage backend must be available and correctly configured, otherwise the Jaeger collector won't work.
 See the cloudtrust [elasticsearch-data-service](https://github.com/cloudtrust/elasticsearch-data-service) repository for more information on the storage.

+## Configuration
+The Jaeger collector is configured with the file `deploy/etc/jaeger-query/query.yml` from the [configuration](https://github.com/cloudtrust/dev-config) repository.